Terms and Conditions

 b) Detailed procedures of eastbound (from US) flights will be sent to you from April 1st.

 c) Due to a high volume of air travel there are a certain dates that may be very difficult to book flights back from the USA.
-For summer 2013 these dates are August 26th to September 6th 2013.
-Unless a flight date is requested before April 1st 2013 we will be unable to provide flights during the specified dates.
+For summer 2015 these dates are August 24th to Sept 4th for 2015.
+Unless a flight date is requested before April 1st 2015 we will be unable to provide flights during the specified dates.

 25. If Camp America fail to place you

-a) If Camp America does not accept your application, or if we fail to find you a placement, you will receive a refund of all deposits paid to Camp America.
-Please note that third party costs paid via Camp America (such as DBS fee) are not refundable.
+a) If Camp America does not accept your application, or if we fail to find you a placement, you will receive a refund of all payments made to Camp America.
+Please note that third party costs even if paid (such as Access NI fee) are not refundable.
 Being unplaced in a season will not affect any future applications to Camp America.

 26. If you withdraw from the programme: before placement.

 a) Substantial expenses are incurred by Camp America on your behalf while your application is considered by Camp Directors.
-If you withdraw following a successful interview, you will forfeit your First, Second and Third Deposit Payments.
+If you withdraw following a successful interview, you will forfeit your Application Fee, Assessment Fee & Confirmation Fee.
 (At Camp America’s discretion exceptions may be made in some cases of bona fide illness or medical incapacity as confirmed by a medical certificate.)
 If you decide to withdraw from the programme, you must inform Camp America via your CAD site immediately in order to reduce/limit penalties due.

-a) After placement, if you fail to participate for any reason except bona fide illness, medical incapacity (as confirmed by a medical certificate and at Camp America’s discretion), the first, second, third deposit payments along with airport tax, together with any regional flight surcharges will be forfeit.
+a) After placement, if you fail to participate for any reason except bona fide illness, medical incapacity (as confirmed by a medical certificate and at Camp America’s discretion), the Application, Assessment & Confirmation payments along with airport tax, together with any regional flight surcharges will be forfeit.

 a) Should you decide to leave camp early or if you do not accept a rematch, you will be liable to reimburse Camp America a portion of the agency fee (US$800) which is normally paid by camp on the completion of your 9 week assignment.
 This amount will be pro-rated (as will your pocket money) according to the number of days completed.

-b) If for any reason you fail to complete your assignment, if you are fired from camp or if you engage in conduct that in the opinion of Camp America is deemed detrimental, you will forfeit your pocket money, application payments, airport tax contribution, insurance payment and all other payments.
+c) If you are fired from camp, resign, leave camp due to homesickness or if you engage in conduct that in the opinion of Camp America is deemed detrimental, our sponsorship will be revoked, you will forfeit your pocket money, application payments, airport tax contribution, insurance payment and all other payments.
+Medical Insurance coverage ceases when our sponsorship is revoked and you are no longer a participant on our programme.
 You will also jeopardise your visa status and be sent home at your own expense.
 You will not be permitted to remain in the United States under the terms of your J-1 visa and must leave the country or regularise your immigration status immediately.

-c) Camp America has a legal and moral obligation to report to the US authorities anyone who leaves the programme prematurely or who in any other way violates their J-1 cultural exchange visitor’s visa.
-You will also be liable to pay US$800 to cover costs incurred by Camp America through non-payment or reduced payment of fees by the camp.
+d) Camp America has a legal and moral obligation to report to the US authorities anyone who leaves the programme prematurely (of their own decision or by being fired from camp for any reason) or who in any other way violates their J-1 cultural exchange visitor’s visa.
+You will also be liable to pay up to US$800 to cover costs incurred by Camp America through non-payment or reduced payment of fees by the camp.

 30. Camp America withdrawing a placement prior to departure.